Have you ever noticed how most successful people never seem stressed out?

 Sorry, you don’t look cool and you sure as hell don’t SMELL cool.
 Did you think you looked cool pacing in the street in the freezing cold just to indulge one of the worst habits on earth?
 Do you think your non-smoking client can’t smell your cigarettes over the cloying air freshener you sprayed before you picked them up?

 Want to hear something amazing?
 Quitting is actually much, much easier than you think.
 Take it from me, I quit 4 years ago after a twenty year long pack-and-a-half-a-day habit.
 It was actually very easy.
 I got a (nice smelling) electronic cigarette and never looked back.

 This is a tip that won’t only help you close more deals, but just might save your life.
 So do it.
 Right now.
-Throw out that pack, go buy a vaporizer, and get the nicotine with the smoke.
+Throw out that pack, go buy a vaporizer, and get the nicotine without the smoke.